defenseunicorns/uds-package-gitlab-runner/docs/configuration.md

 > [!TIP]
 > The default registry behavior relies on the `###ZARF_REGISTRY###` internal value as outlined in the [Zarf documentation](https://docs.zarf.dev/ref/values/#internal-values-zarf).
 This value is applied during Zarf deploy so cannot be used by GitLab when spawning pods.
 If you do know the address of the Zarf registry (`127.0.0.1:31999` by default) you can still pull from the Zarf registry however.

+### Allow SETUID and SETGID security capabilities

+By default the runner build containers do not have `SETUID` and `SETGID` capabilities enabled, which means tools like [Buildah](https://buildah.io/) and [Podman](https://podman.io/) have limited functionality.
+Podman cannot run container image builds at all, and Buildah can build very simple images but anything that manipulates users or groups (e.g running `useradd` or `groupadd` within a Dockerfile) will fail.

+To enable `SETUID` and `SETGID` capabilities on the build containers, set the Zarf variable `ENABLE_SECURITY_CAPABILITIES` to `true`.
+This will (set a security policity for the build container)[https://docs.gitlab.com/runner/executors/kubernetes/#set-a-security-policy-for-the-container] to add `SETUID` and `SETGID` capabilities.
+It will also add a (UDS Policy Exemption)[https://uds.defenseunicorns.com/core/configuration/uds-configure-policy-exemptions/] to allow these capabilities.

 ### Change the Runner Service Account

 By default the chart will create a service account named `gitlab-runner`.
 You can change the name of this service account by by overriding the `serviceAccountName` value in the `uds-gitlab-runner-config` chart along with the `rbac.generatedServiceAccountName` value in the `gitlab-runner` chart.